 - 1. The SSC supports the authors' plan to explore elevating species up a tier for the estimation of biological reference points (Tier 4 methods for harlequin rockfish and Tier 5 methods for yelloweye rockfish). - 2.
-The SSC supports the GPT's recommendation to monitor new data collected under the 2020 fullretention mandate and new EM data, and their request that the authors provide an update to the GPT in September, especially if there are concerns that bycatch amounts are approaching ABC levels. - 3.
+The SSC supports the Plan Team's recommendation to monitor new data collected under the 2020 full retention mandate and new EM data, and their request that the authors provide an update to the Plan Team in September, especially if there are concerns that bycatch amounts are approaching ABC levels. - 3.
 Efforts to examine range expansions of species from Canada and the US west coast should be considered.
-Concurrently, the SSC recommends that the stock structure template is updated given the recent additions of Aurora and shortbelly rockfish (species that have historically been found in the south) to this complex.
+Concurrently the SSC recommends that the stock structure template is updated given the recent additions of Aurora and shortbelly rockfish (species that have historically been found in the south) to this complex.

-The SSC supports the GPT's recommendation for the Council to move forward with Step 2 of the Spatial Management Policy for this complex.
+The SSC supports the Plan Team's recommendation for the Council move forward with Step 2 of the Spatial Management Policy for this complex.